 Participation is voluntary and self regulated.
-This is true for all the living things that participate.
-More individuals, of any species, as well as more species, choosing to participate measures our success.
+The participation of more individuals of any species as well as more species is a direct measure of our success.
 Nature increases resilience through diversity.
-Thus, we also increase our resilience by having more species and more individuals choosing to participate.
+Thus, we also increase our resilience when more species and more individuals choose to participate.

 The more individuals and species we can

 into the production of what we need to thrive, the healthier our